-Champion amateur horse racing jockey Patrick Mullins took some time out from his busy schedule to speak with Portlaoise CBS students in the run up to this week's Cheltenham National Hunt racing festival in the UK.
+Champion amateur horse racing jockey Patrick Mullins took some time out from his busy schedule to speak with Portlaoise CBS students in the run up to last week's Cheltenham National Hunt racing festival in the UK.

 Son of world-renowned national hunt trainer, Willie Mullins, Patrick travelled to Portlaoise after spending the morning of Monday, February 26 at Mullins’ Closutton yard with the press, who were there for pre- Cheltenham interviews.